Hergebot/RProjectGCITask/README.md

 # RProjectGCITask
-Google Code-In task for R Project for Statistical Computing, contains README.md, .gitignore, LICENCE and a hello world program
+Google Code-In task for R Project for Statistical Computing, contains README.md, .gitignore, LICENCE and a helloworld.py program